-The last graphics represents the vibrational entropy.
-Here we see that a dropping point comes for relatively high values of $T$ (small $\beta$) for molecules $HCl$ and $H_2$.
-Whereas for the rest of molecules this dropping point arrives for smallet $T$ (bigger $\beta$), which can be attributed to the more pronounced influence of the deformation parameter $q$ on the $HCl$ and $H_2$ molecules.
-We can see the dropping point as the cancellation of $S_{vib}$ which represent the contribution of to disorder coming from vibrational energy.
+The last set of graphs represents the vibrational entropy.
+Here, we see that a drop occurs at relatively high temperatures (small $\beta$) for the molecules $HCl$ and $H_2$.
+For the other molecules, this drop occurs at lower temperatures (larger $\beta$), which may be attributed to the stronger influence of the deformation parameter $q$ on the $HCl$ and $H_2$ molecules.
+This drop can be interpreted as the vanishing of $S_{vib}$, which represents the contribution to disorder arising from vibrational energy.
 Vibrations contribute to disorder at high temperature (low $\beta$).
-At low temperature other phenomenon contribute to entropy like rotations.
+At low temperature, other phenomena, such as rotations, contribute to the entropy.